Actor Spotlight: Juliette Cummins (Robin, A New Beginning)

-Juliette was born and raised in Long Beach, California and was a member of The Beverly Hills Theatre Group for 4 years and studied at USC Drama School.
+Juliette was born in Long Beach, California and was a member of The Beverly Hills Theatre Group for 4 years and studied at USC Drama School.
 She starred in a number of stage plays and commercials during the 1980's, but it was her work in horror films that brought her fame.

 Juliette really left her mark in the horror genre in the mid 1980’s appearing in cult favorites such as Slumber Party Massacre 2, Psycho 3 and Friday the 13th: A New Beginning.
 Her work seemed to always involve nudity which she mentioned in the Peter Bracke book Crystal Lake Memories as something that she feared saying no to.
 In the book, Juliette explained that when she was filming A New Beginning there was a real fear to lose her job if she refused to do the extra nude scenes she was asked to do in the film.
 Juliette also explained that now actors win Academy Awards for going nude as opposed to when she was in films.